Air embolism in gastroscopy | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was not conducted by Canadian authors or institutions.
-However, it covers air embolism, which is related to arterial gas embolism, a Health Canada-recognized indication for hyperbaric oxygen therapy.
+However, it covers air embolism, which is related to arterial gas embolism, a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations

-As a literature review of case reports, this study is limited by its retrospective nature and the inherent biases and lack of standardized data collection across individual case reports.
+As a literature review of case reports, this study is limited by its retrospective nature and the inherent biases and lack of standardised data collection across individual case reports.

 Was this summary helpful?